gogre/irgo/README.md

 **Circumscribe clusters =**
 clusters.numberof := 0
 foreach point in board do
-...if every(point.link) is same-colour then
+...if every(point.link) is same-colour
-......point.colour := colour-controlled
+...then point.colour := colour-controlled
-...if every(point.link) is same-colour or neutral then
+...if every(point.link) is same-colour or neutral
-......foreach (point.link.otherpoint) do
+...then foreach (point.link.otherpoint)
-......... *ie the point at the other end of the link*
+........do if member(point.link.otherpoint, cluster)
-......if member(point.link.otherpoint, cluster)
+...........then add(point, point.link.otherpoint.cluster)
-......then add(point, point.link.otherpoint.cluster)
+...........if not(member(point, any cluster) ...........then makenewcluster(point)
-...if member(point, clusterA) and member(point, clusterB) then unite(clusterA,clusterB)
+........if member(point, clusterA) and member(point, clusterB)
-......else makenewcluster(point)
+........then unite(clusterA,clusterB)

 **Identify and mark obviously dead stones =**
 ...foreach cluster in clusters do